-- (name of student) ng Requirement.
-The studen has written a paper that satisfies t wrote the paper on with the course,e no lower than C+ (or the e ; the paper quivalent thereof). as an article lishable. or comment for the Law Re eview; the paper is substantially pub- ceive a grade no lower than C+ (or the document to meet a requirement of a seminar. stic moot court competition for which s received) a grade of "P' and course
+(name of student) has written a paper that satisfies the Rigorous Writing Requirement.
+The student wrote the paper n with the course, ; the paper no lower than C+ (or the equivalent thereof). or comment for the Law R eview; the paper is substantially pub- · · · · · · · · · · · · · · · · · · esearch; the paper would re eceive a grade no lower than C+ (or the equivalent thereof) if it were written and graded to meet a requirement of a seminar. of a brief for an interschola astic moot court competition for which d to and will receive (or ha as received) a grade of "P' and course 1 g Requirement.
+The stude n with the course, e no lower than C+ (or the or comment for the Law R esearch; the paper would re f it were written and grade of a brief for an interschola